DaveBackus/Data_Bootcamp_Book/py-fun1.md

 ```
 Copy this code into Spyder and run it.
 What do you see if you type `print(numberlist)` in the IPython console?

 We can combine lists (literally) by adding them.
-The statement `biglist = numberlist + stringlist` produces a list containing all the elements of `numberlist` and all the elements of `stringlist`, so we have six items altogether.
+The statement `biglist = numberlist + stringlist` produces a list containing all the elements of `numberlist` plus all the elements of `stringlist`, so we have six items altogether.
 Type `print(biglist)` to make sure that's the case.

 In contrast, the statement `biglist2 = [numberlist, stringlist]` produces a new list with two items:  the lists `numberlist` and `stringlist`.
 It's what we might call a "list of lists."
 That's not something we're likely to do, to be honest.
 (We did it once, but it was an accident.)
 The point is simply that lists are flexible objects.

+**Exercise.** How would you explain a list to a classmate?

 **Exercise.** Run the statements